mo-chr/kami-mod-1.20.x/README.md

 # kami-vote-mod-1.20.x

 Welcome to the `kami-vote-mod-1.20.x` plugin!
-This plugin is designed to display vote links for your Fabric website in Minecraft.
+This plugin is designed to display vote links in your Minecraft Fabric server.
 It offers a range of customization options, and we're excited to add more based on your feedback.
 ![image](https://github.com/user-attachments/assets/fb386cfe-0026-455c-871d-d371aba76e25)